cslosiu/blog/Implementing-Push-Notification-in-iOS-apps-using-Firebase-Cloud-Messaging.md

 As you see, the key point here is to construct a JSON structure to represent your message to send to your iOS app.
 Please look at the message variable.
 It consists of 3 parts.

-The notification: This is what displays in the push notification banner on the iOS device.
+The `notification`: This is what displays in the push notification banner on the iOS device.

-The data: This is the data you want to send to the iOS app to process with.
+The `data`: This is the data you want to send to the iOS app to process with.
 The name of the fields seem could be any string but please try to avoid using strange ones and be simple, and avoid symbols.

-The topic: This is the FCM topic string that your iOS app subscribes to.
+The `topic`: This is the FCM topic string that your iOS app subscribes to.

-Conclusion
+# Conclusion

 We hope this is helpful.
 Please let me know in comments that you have any doubts.
 We try to make this writing short.
 So you would still need to check Firebase documentations to know how it really works.